 Our business is significantly affected by the status of the U.S. economy, particularly home prices and employment trends.
 A prolonged period of slow growth in the U.S. economy or any deterioration in general economic conditions or the financial markets could materially adversely affect our results of operations, net worth and financial condition.
-For example, if home prices decrease or the unemployment rate increases, it could result in significantly higher levels of credit losses and credit-related expense.
+At this point in time, it remains unknown what impact, if any, the recent government shutdown will have on the U.S. economy.
+For example, it is possible that another government shutdown could significantly dampen homebuying activity and negatively impact home prices.
+In general, if home prices decrease, or the unemployment rate increases, it could result in significantly higher levels of credit losses and credit-related expense.